AnggaR96s/Reforestation/README.md

-## what do you call a dog that can do magic tricks? a labracadabrador
+## How do you know if there’s an elephant under your bed?
+Your head hits the ceiling!